DataDog/puppet-datadog-agent/README.md

 # ...

 [master]
-# Enable reporting to datadog
+# Enable reporting to Datadog
 reports=datadog_reports
 # If you use other reports already, just add datadog_reports at the end
 # reports=store,log,datadog_reports